qjpcpu/taskflow-ar/README.md

 # Taskflow

 Taskflow is a cool rails plugin for creating and schedule task flows.
-NOTE: taskflow is based sidekiq, and use ActiveRecord/Mongoid as its database adapter, choose the right gem(another version taskflow is also in my github) for your project
+NOTE: taskflow is based sidekiq, and use ActiveRecord/Mongoid as its database adapter, choose the right gem(another version taskflow is also available on my github) for your project.

 ## Installation